shaik1002/biggitlabbomb/doc/user/application_security/api_security_testing/troubleshooting.md

 **Solution**

-- Remove the `APISEC_API` variable from the `.gitlab-ci.yml` file.
+- Remove the `DAST_API_API` variable from the `.gitlab-ci.yml` file.
 The value inherits from the API security testing CI/CD template.
 We recommend this method instead of manually setting a value.
-- If removing the variable is not possible, check to see if this value has changed in the latest version of the [API security testing CI/CD template](https://gitlab.com/gitlab-org/gitlab/-/blob/master/lib/gitlab/ci/templates/Security/API-Security.gitlab-ci.yml).
+- If removing the variable is not possible, check to see if this value has changed in the latest version of the [API security testing CI/CD template](https://gitlab.com/gitlab-org/gitlab/-/blob/master/lib/gitlab/ci/templates/Security/DAST-API.gitlab-ci.yml).
 If so, update the value in the `.gitlab-ci.yml` file.

 ## `Failed to start session with scanner.
 Please retry, and if the problem persists reach out to support.`